 Dogs ✓ I Cats ✖

 It wouldn’t be summer if there weren’t popsicles.
-Blend together one large banana, 15-17 oz of unsweetened greek yogurt, and two tablespoons of natural peanut butter until smooth, then freeze in an ice cube tray.
+Blend together one large banana, 15-17 oz of unsweetened greek yogurt and two tablespoons of natural peanut butter until smooth, then freeze in an ice cube tray.
 Tweak the recipe to your pet’s taste by trying other fruit, or adding small amounts of honey or agave as an extra treat.

 Dogs ✓ I Cats ✖

 Like a tropical getaway in a bowl.
-Cut a quarter of a seeded or seedless watermelon into one-inch chunks, and add to a blender or food processor along with one 13-ounce can of coconut milk.
+Cut a quarter of a seedless watermelon into one-inch chunks, then add it to a blender or food processor along with one 13-ounce can of coconut milk.
 Blend until smooth and freeze in your molds or tupperware.

 Dogs ✓ I Cats ✓

-Meat-loving cats will enjoy this one.
-You need one can of flaked tuna in water (not oil), and approximately twice as much additional water.
-Add the ingredients to a bowl, mash the tuna to break it up into smaller bits, and freeze in your molds.
+A meat lover’s paradise.
+Add one can of flaked tuna in water (not oil), and approximately twice as much additional water.
+Plunk the ingredients to a bowl, mash the tuna to break it up into smaller bits, and freeze in your molds.